Coping With Epilepsy Brian Othmer Foundation

 I was put on Keppra 250mg two a day, Klonopin 2mg a day.
 My Neurologist was very nice and so is my PCP, they work together.

-About 3 months ago prior to the neurologist. visit, I was seeing Auras around things, felt heavy minded, sensitive to light, very sensitive.
+About 3 months ago prior to the Neuro. visit, I was seeing Auras around things, felt heavy minded, sensitive to light, very sensitive.
 I also have Anxiety, which does not help.
 My head would go back and I would just stair at things.
 The Auras come and go, sometimes I feel a rush up my back, especially in stores, a rush that says "Get out, you're going to seizure" and I see Auras.

 I just need help as I am new to my Diagnosis of Partial Seizures.